GP-20/weather_project_pipeline/README.md

 ## Introduction

 Weather Project is a weather monitoring tool for 11 cities in Mexico.
 This personal project showcases my abilities in data engineering tools.
-The pipeline is orchestrated using Azure Data Factory to gather weather data from the "Open-Meteo API" for each city.
+The pipeline is orchestrated using Azure Data Factory to gather weather data from the [Open-Meteo API](https://open-meteo.com/en/features#available-apis) for each city.
 The data is then stored as JSON files in Azure Data Lake Storage.
 Subsequently, the files are fed into Databricks for data transformation processes, generating a final report table that allows users to query the data.
 Finally, a [Python script](https://github.com/GP-20/weather_project_databricks/blob/main/Notebooks/reports/weather_graphs.py) runs to create graphs related to the local temperatures during the past week.
 The entire process runs daily at 08:00 UTC using a scheduled trigger.

 ## Table of Contents